Wassup (group): Solo activities

 On August 9, 2013, main rapper Nada released the music video for her first official solo song "Bang Bang".
-On September 24, 2013 Sony Music released a music video for rookie rapper KK's song, 'Boys Be', featuring all Wassup members and Jewelry's Semi.
+On September 24, 2013, Sony Music released a music video for rookie rapper KK's song, 'Boys Be', featuring all Wassup members and Jewelry's Semi.
 On September 26, 2013, a music video for Demion featuring Wassup's Woojoo was released.
-On May 18, 2014 Nada made an appearance in the song "Domperii" by Pharaoh, along with Red Roc.
+On May 18, 2014, Nada made an appearance in the song "Domperii" by Pharaoh, along with Red Roc.

 In 2014, Sujin participated in the drama Angel's Revenge as Lee Hye-sook.
-On May 24, 2014 Nada and Nari participated in the song "We Are The Champs" by the Brazilian group Champs from JS Entertainment.
+On May 24, 2014, Nada and Nari participated in the song "We Are The Champs" by the Brazilian group Champs from JS Entertainment.

 In 2015 Sujin made a special participation on 70th anniversary of the liberation of Korea and the special plan one-act theater "Great story - sorry for the ugliness of the two weeks", and participated in the program Police 2015.
 In March 2015, Nada was featured on The GITA's single "Pendulum".
 In September 2015, Wa$$up was featured on TĀLĀ & MssingNo's single "Tell Me".

 And in 2016 Sujin participated in the Legend Hero Samgugjeon series as Lina, a great national idol.
 Still in 2016, Sujin starred in the music video for "Geudaeege" (에게 에게) by singer Mocha.
-On February 2, 2016 Nada released her 1st mixtape "Homework".
+On February 2, 2016, Nada released her first mixtape Homework.
 In July 2016, she participated in Unpretty Rapstar 3, losing out to Giant Pink in the finals.
 In December 2016 NaDa released her first digital single "Seorae Village" (마을 마을), her latest release as a member of the group.

 In 2017 Sujin participated in dramas The Happy Loner as Park Yeon-hee, Introverted Boss as Mi Bae, and Lingerie Girls’ Generation as Kim Eon-Joo.
-On March 6, 2017 Nari made a participation in the song "Sorry cause I’m young", on 14th album from Yoo Se-yoon.
-On August 7, 2017 Nari was featured at ZSUN debut single "AH YAH SO NICE".
+On March 6, 2017, Nari contributed to the song "Sorry cause I’m young", on 14th album from Yoo Se-yoon.
+On August 7, 2017, Nari was featured at ZSUN debut single "AH YAH SO NICE".

 On January 20, 2018, Sujin is featured in episode 7 of drama Hwayugi, as Mermaid.

 On February 11, 2022, main vocalist Jiae announced a Makestar project to fund her debut solo album.
 On October 8, 2022, Jiae released her debut solo album, Love is Love.